DJMare/express_basicRouting/README.md

 (9) Start the server with Nodemon with the following command: nodemon

-(10) Open in VS code: code .
+(10) Open in VS code

 VS CODE
+(11) Create a 'models' folder at the root level of the project.
+Then, create a file named users.js where the data is modeled out.
+Add an array of objects of different "users" in the application

-(11) Navigate to the routes/index.js file and add an array of objects:
+(12) Navigate to the routes/index.js file and update.
+Need to require the model/users.js file into the routes/index.js:

-(12) Navigate to the routes/index.hbs file and update to show the array of objects:
+(13) Navigate to the views/index.hbs file and update to show the user information:

 WEB BROWSER

-(13) In your web browser, navigate to localserver:3000 to see changes:
+(13) In your web browser, navigate to localserver:3000 and look up a specific user id to see changes: